hsph-bst236/HW-Data_Structures/README.md

 ### Problem 2

 - Run `python3 -m pip install -r requirements.txt` and then `python3 createMeasurements.py` to create the data.
-See [1brc](https://github.com/ifnesi/1brc#submitting) for additional options.
+See [1brc](https://github.com/ifnesi/1brc#submitting) for additional arguments (that can be used for debugging).
 Note that the data contains the city name and a temperature measurement.
-- Write Python code to print out the 25th, 50th, and 75th percentile of the temperature measurements per station, alphabetically ordered.
-(And try to make the processing as fast as possible)
+- Write a python script called `station_mean_sd.py` that computes (and prints) the mean and standard deviation of temperature measurements per station, alphabetically ordered.
-- Write R code to print out the min, max, mean of temperature per station, alphabetically ordered.
+- Write R script `station_mean_max.R` to print out the min, max, mean of temperature per station, alphabetically ordered.
 - Measure the time of the R and python code and analyze the bottleneck.
 - Create an interactive website to visualize the data.
 Some ideas include an R shiny interactive map displaying the location of the stations and their temperatures.
 See [this example](https://github.com/phillipnicol/shinyapp_demo) that was created by following [this tutorial](https://hbctraining.github.io/Training-modules/RShiny/lessons/shinylive.html).
 A more detailed example is [GWAS diverse monitor](https://gwasdiversitymonitor.com/).
 We strongly recommend using generative AI to help design the visualization.